Igorello74/pi.me/README.md

 A brand-new compression algorithm based on using various irrational numbers.

 ## How does it work?
 Imagine an irrational number, Pi, for instance.
-Let's take it's first digits in hexadecimal notation (for convinience).
+Let's take its first digits in hexadecimal notation (for convinience).
 Also, imagine that we have an abstract file.
 Here they are:
 |π (in hex)|File contents (in hex)|
 |---|---|